How to File Connecticut Certificate of Incorporation

 LLCBuddy Editorial Team

-You can file the Certificate of Incorporation in several ways based on the state you are willing to start your corporation.
-In Connecticut, you can file it in three ways, online, by mail and in-person.
+You can file the Certificate of Incorporation in several ways, depending on the state in which you are willing to start your corporation.
+In Connecticut, you can file it in three ways: online, by mail, and in person.
 The details are similar to the details you need when forming an LLC.
 Here are the details you must submit while filing the documents-

 Step 1: Get the Form and Enter the Details